 Can you eat healthy and feel like you had a treat?
 My answer to this question will always be Yes.
 Take these oven-baked sweet potato wedges.
 They are nutritious, easy to make, inexpensive and lectin-free.

 They look beautiful and in this combination, they taste as if you had the best potato side dish in the best restaurant.
 Don’t skip the horseradish aioli dipping sauce though, it completes this meal perfectly.

 A delicious and healthy plant paradox treat

-As per the dipping sauce, I absolutely love the combination between avocado mayo, horseradish and garlic and it compliments the sweet potatoes perfectly.
+As per the horseradish aioli dipping sauce, I absolutely love the combination between avocado mayo, horseradish and garlic.
+It compliments the sweet potatoes perfectly.
 My husband said he loved the meal because of the sauce.